SamuelEarl/fanny-pack-ui-old/src/routes/customize-theme/+page.svelte.md

     customNeutralColors: false,
   };

-  // TODO: Refactor this page to use this `refactoredTheme` object instead of the 3 objects above. let refactoredTheme = {
-    fpNonNeutralColors: {
-      // This array will contain the CSS variables of the form `{ label: varName, value: "" }`.
-      variables: [],
-      // Include this color set in the Main Color variables select boxes?
-      include: false,
-      // The `referenceVariables` are used to populate the select boxes in the "Main color variables" section.
+  // The `referenceVariables` object is used to populate the select boxes in the "Main color variables" section. let referenceVariables = {
-      referenceVariables: [],
-    },
-    fpNeutralColors: {
-      variables: [],
-      include: false,
-      referenceVariables: [],
-    },
-    grayscaleNeutralColors: {
-      variables: [],
-      include: false,
-      referenceVariables: [],
-    },
-    customNonNeutralColors: {
-      variables: [],
+    fpNonNeutralColors: [],
-      include: false,
-      referenceVariables: [],
+    fpNeutralColors: [],
-    },
-    customNeutralColors: {
-      variables: [],
+    grayscaleNeutralColors: [],
-      include: false,
-      referenceVariables: [],
+    customNonNeutralColors: [],
-    },
-    mainColors: {
-      variables: [],
+    customNeutralColors: [],
-    },
-    sizes: {
-      variables: [],
+    includedVariables: [],
-    },
   };

   let activeTab = "fpNonNeutralColors";